josanvallejo/padics/README.md

 # padics
-## A package for computing with p-adic numbers in Maxima
+## A package for computing with p-adic numbers in Maxima CAS

 This is just a first attempt to create a Maxima package for working with p-adic numbers.
 It is extremely ugly and slow, lacking